datacommonsorg/docsite/api/sheets/tutorials/sheets_sleep.md

 ![](/assets/images/sheets/tutorials/sheets_sleep_tutorial_5.png)

-## Step 3: Obtain the sleep health level for each city.
+## Step 3: Obtain the sleep health level for each city
 We will use the percentage of chronically restless residents in each city using the `DCGET` method with the statistical variable `Percent_Person_SleepLessThan7Hours`.
 (More information on statistical variables is available in the [glossary](https://docs.datacommons.org/glossary.html).)
 Enter `=DCGET(B1:B500, "Percent_Person_SleepLessThan7Hours", "2016")` into cell D1 in your spreadsheet.
 The output should look like this:

 ![](/assets/images/sheets/tutorials/sheets_sleep_tutorial_6.png){: width="600"}

-## Step 4: Sort on sleep score.
+## Step 4: Sort on sleep score
-To sort the data:

 1. Select columns B, C, and D, and choose **Edit** > **Copy**.
 1. Select **Insert** > **Sheet** to add a new sheet.